Should you list hobbies on your resume? Find out what to include and if you really need an interests section on your job application.

 Before jumping into what should go on your resume, let’s clear up the difference between hobbies and interests, as these terms are often used interchangeably when describing resume sections.

 Hobbies are activities you do regularly for fun, relaxation, or personal growth, like playing sports, painting, or gardening.
 They’re often hands-on and help show hiring managers how you spend your downtime, hinting at any extra skills you might have outside your work experience.
+A friend of mine includes “running half-marathons” on his resume, and he told me it’s sparked great conversations in interviews because it shows discipline, commitment, and goal-setting, without having to spell it out.

 Interests are broader, covering ideas, topics, or activities you’re curious about or want to get more involved with.
 Maybe you’re passionate about sustainability or the latest tech gadgets.
 Interests show where your curiosity lies and what areas you’d like to explore further.